HomeCompaniesExin Therapeutics

 We’re taking a circuit-level approach to treating brain disorders.
 Instead of trying to restore missing genes, we’re supplementing already existing genes that we know will be directly changing the neural activity in the brain - in the direction that we want and independently of the genetic background.

-We are also working on an AI model to streamline our preclinical R&D. Here’s why: developing therapies for the brain is hard.
+We are also working on a multimodal AI model to streamline our preclinical R&D. Why?
+Well, because developing drugs for the brain is really tough.
 Every candidate needs to be tested for its ability to modulate circuits, and doing that through a traditional drug development preclinical pathway is a slow process.

-Because of that, we use ML to analyze high-density screening data and prioritize which assets are worth testing further.
-We use neural activity, behavior, and transcriptomics to train multimodal AI models that identify the drivers of the disease, which are not observable by conventional analytical methods.
+Because of that, we use ML to analyze high-density multimodal data sets and prioritize which drugs are worth testing further.
+We use neural activity, behavior, and transcriptomics to train multimodal AI models that identify the drivers of the disease not observable by conventional analytical methods.

 Then, we use these models to (1) predict the potential of our therapies to treat particular indications and (2) provide an efficacy readout during our internal experimental testing.
 This way, we spend our time (and funding) testing the most promising candidates.